Manvijay/stats-o-score/README.md

 5. Next open the file explorer and navigate to position where you copied the Stat-o-score v0.2.0 in your android device.
 6. Click on install.
 It might ask you to enable a security setting to “Enable Install Unknown App”.
 Click on Enable.
 7. Now Install the App.
-8. Congratulations the App is now installed on your phone.
-Make sure that you have internet connection before starting the App.
+8. Voila!
+The App is now installed on your phone.
+Make sure that you have internet connection before using the App.

 ## **Setup on Android Studio for Devs : -**